SPYang1220/SPYang1220.github.io/index.md

 I obtained my PhD in political science from the [Department of International Relations, Tsinghua University](https://www.dir.tsinghua.edu.cn/iren/) and was a visiting PhD student in the [Department of Political Science at Columbia University](https://polisci.columbia.edu/) from September 2022 to October 2023.
 During my time at Columbia, I was very fortunate to be advised by [Junyan Jiang](https://www.junyanjiang.com/) and [Naoki Egami](https://naokiegami.com/index.html).
 I also hold an M.A. from [Johns Hopkins SAIS](https://sais.jhu.edu/), an M.L. from [Tsinghua university](https://www.dir.tsinghua.edu.cn/iren/), and a B.Mgt. from the [University of International Business and Economics](https://english.uibe.edu.cn/).
 Prior to pursuing my doctoral studies, I worked at [CITIC Securites Asset Management](https://www.cs.ecitic.com/newsite/en/companyWebsite/assetManagement/).

 My research spans global governance, elite politics, and Chinese politics, with a broader interest in applying AI-driven and multimodal methods to questions in the social sciences.
-My work has been published on <em>American Political Science Review</em>, <em>International Affairs</em>, among others.
+My work is forthcoming or has appeared in the <em>American Political Science Review</em>, <em>International Affairs</em>, among others.

 <br><br>